Biden would veto House GOP bill on border enforcement - KESQ

 The legislation represents the GOP’s first major immigration policy proposal since the Trump era, when immigration opponents controlled the White House.
 The 213-page bill resurrects a slew of former President Donald Trump’s policies, such as building barriers along hundreds of miles of border country, and in some cases pushes beyond his efforts.

-Even if it passes the majority-Republican House, it stands little chance of passing the Democratic-held Senate and faces strong headwinds from some Republicans representing agricultural areas over requirements that businesses verify employees’ legal immigration status.
+It faces strong headwinds from some Republicans representing agricultural areas over requirements that businesses verify employees’ legal immigration status, and even if it passes the majority-Republican House, it stands little chance of passing the Democratic-held Senate.
 But if it were to end up on the president’s desk, he’d veto it.

 The Biden administration regularly argues that Congress needs to act significantly on the border in order to fix major problems that have led to record numbers of people illegally crossing.
 But this isn’t the way to do it, in the view of the White House.